Fwaaai/new-mathejm/README.md

 - The sidebar currently lists a fixed set of chapters; update it if you add new chapters.
 - If deploying under a subpath (e.g., GitHub Pages), set Vite’s `base` option accordingly.

+Known current status:

+- Chapter 2 is a placeholder page.
+- The exercises route renders a stub page for now.
+- `src/pages/section.tsx` exists as a legacy stub and is not wired in the router; the app uses `src/pages/sectionPage.tsx`.

 ## License

-This project is released under the MIT License.
-See `LICENSE` for details.
+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+See `LICENSE` for the full text.

+Note: If you run a modified version of this app as a network service, the AGPL requires that you make the corresponding source code available to the users of that service.